Brownbanded Bamboo Shark, Grey Carpetshark (IUCN).

 Tropical coral or rocky reefs, intertidal pools, sand and mud flats, and seagrass beds.
 From the intertidal zone to at least 85m.

-From the east coast of India eastwards, throughout southeast Asia including southern Japan and northern Australia.
+From the east coast of India eastwards, throughout southeast Asia including southern Japan.
+Brownbanded bamboo sharks from Papua NEw Guinea and Australia are now considered a separate species; Chiloscyllium magnus.

 The brownbanded bamboo shark is fished and retained throughout Southeast Asia.
 In particular, it is one of the most common species found in fish markets across Thailand, where overall catch landings of sharks have declined by >90% from 10,000 tons to 1,000 tons in less than a decade (2004–2011).
 It is susceptible to capture in a range of fishing gear, and given its coastal preference, the distribution for this species largely overlaps with artisanal and commercial fisheries in many countries.
 Within Australia, the species is afforded protection through marine park zones throughout several parts of its distribution; it is not targeted for any fishery and as bycatch it is largely released with likely high survival rates given its general hardiness.
 There may be some level of take for the aquarium trade.